How the Christmas Pickle Tradition Got Started will give you a fun new idea for your family to enjoy on Christmas morning.

 Rumors also swirl about St. Nicholas saving two boys in a barrel of pickles.

+The actual tradition probably began with a marketing campaign.
 In the 1880s, Woolworth stores started importing glass ornaments from Germany.

 Some of the ornaments were in the shape of fruit and vegetables.
 Pickle ornaments were part of the group.

 It is now believed that a salesperson created the Legend of the Christmas Pickle ornament to sell more ornaments.
+If this story is true, their campaign was successful.

+In today’s festive celebrations, the Christmas pickle ornament adorns many trees, creating a playful addition to the season’s jubilance.
 On Christmas Eve, an ornament in the shape of a pickle is hidden on the Christmas tree.

 Because the tree is green, the pickle can be a little tough to find, blending into the branches.

+The child that finds the Christmas pickle first receives a special reward or earns the honor of opening the first gift.
 You can have the gift be from you or Santa Claus.

 For some families, the gift of finding the pickle on Christmas morning gives the finder good luck all year long.

-Christmas Pickle Glass Ornaments Gift Idea
+Christmas Pickle Gift Basket

 The Christmas pickle makes a special gift for friends and family.
 It’s a great way to teach others about this fun tradition.

-A bag of pickling seasoning blend
+- A bag of pickling seasoning blend

-Wickles Pickles are made from a recipe that’s over 70 years old
+- Gourmet pickles – Wickles Pickles are made from a recipe that’s over 70 years old

-The Complete Guide to Pickling: Pickle and Ferment Everything Your Garden or Market has to Offer
+- The Complete Guide to Pickling: Pickle and Ferment Everything Your Garden or Market has to Offer

 One of my readers, Amanda, shared with me that she shares this tradition with her cat too.
 She bought her cat a catnip pickle toy!
 I thought it was a great idea.